intelligence-csd-auth-gr/WeakMeSH/README.md

 # WeakMeSH

-This repository contains the code for our [AIME 2021](http://aime21.aimedicine.info/index.php) submission with title:
+This repository contains the code for our [AIME 2021](http://aime21.aimedicine.info/index.php) paper with title:

 ### A multi-instance multi-label weakly supervised approach for dealing with emerging MeSH descriptors

+It also contains the code for the extension submitted in [Artificial Intelligence in Medicine] journal

 ![complex_changes](https://user-images.githubusercontent.com/23103855/105720908-a49ec380-5f2c-11eb-86a8-eff2014f1941.jpg)